chatterjeemayuri-prog/longitudinal-mixed-effects-biostat/README.md

 ### 4. Model Comparison

-Models were compared using AIC to evaluate goodness of fit.
+Models were compared using AIC and likelihood-based measures to evaluate goodness of fit and the impact of accounting for subject-level variability.

 ## Key Findings